Cognifide/aem-project-archetype/README.md

 - is a combination of Gradle invoking Maven for building artifacts (packages, bundles, clientlibs),
 - artifacts are cached by Gradle, so they are only incrementally rebuilt (only if changes are detected),
 - artifacts built by Maven are later deployed by [GAP](https://github.com/Cognifide/gradle-aem-plugin) using advanced techniques (deep instance health checking, deploy avoidance and more).
-- Gradle designated for local AEM development with **improved build performanc**,
+- Gradle designated for local AEM development with **improved build performance**,
 - Maven designated for CI/CD and AEM Cloud Manager builds.

 Archetype usage: